Abundance for threefolds in positive characteristic when $\nu=2$: Introduction

-$\bullet$ We say that $X$ is a variety if it is an integral and separated scheme which is of finite type over a field $k$.
+$\bullet$ A variety is an integral and separated scheme which is of finite type over a field $k$.

 $\bullet$ We call $(X,B)$ a pair if $X$ is a normal variety and $B$ is an effective $\Q$-divisor on $X$ such that $K_{X}+B$ is $\Q$-Cartier.
-For more notions in the theory of MMP such as klt (dlt, lc) pairs, filps, divisorial contractions and so on, please refer to \cite{kollar1998birational}.
+For more notions in the theory of MMP such as klt (dlt, lc, plt) pairs, filps, divisorial contractions and so on, we refer to \cite{kollar1998birational}.